 A new anti-malware strategy

 I spent a lot of hours researching this nasty at BleepingComputer and other websites.
 My goal was both to protect my own PC and to do all I can do make sure my websites never infect some unfortunate visitor.
-In this post, I’m going to show you everything I did.
+In this post, I’m going to show you everything I did for ransomware prevention.

 In the background while you’re using your computer, Cryptowall does the following.

 - Encrypts all your data files with military-grade encryption that no one has managed to break yet.
-If your files are encrypted, that’s how they’ll stay unless you pay the ransom – and that’s not perfectly reliable, either.
+If your files are encrypted, that’s how they’ll stay unless you pay the ransom.
+And the criminals don’t always come through with the encryption, either.

-- Deletes all your “shadow copies” (version backups Windows automatically makes of each vile).
+- Deletes all your “shadow copies” (version backups Windows automatically makes of each file).

 - Deletes all your restore points.